Fitzwilliam College, Cambridge: Foundation

-In 1869, Cambridge University altered its statutes to allow men who were not members of a college to become members of the university under the supervision of a censor, whose office was in Trumpington Street, opposite the Fitzwilliam Museum, founded in 1816 under the will of Richard FitzWilliam, 7th Viscount FitzWilliam (1745-1816).
+In 1869, Cambridge University altered its statutes to allow men who were not members of a college to become members of the university under the supervision of a censor, whose office was in Trumpington Street, opposite the Fitzwilliam Museum, founded in 1816 under the will of Richard FitzWilliam, 7th Viscount FitzWilliam (1745–1816).
 This provided students who could not afford to belong to a college with a base from which to study at the university, allowing them to be admitted to degrees, sit examinations and compete for scholarships.
 The name "Fitzwilliam" was chosen by the students at a meeting of the Non-Collegiate Amalgamation Club in 1887 and, as a result, the university decreed that the house in Trumpington Street could be known as Fitzwilliam Hall.
-The coat of arms of the new establishment appropriated the arms of the FitzWilliam family (lozengy argent and gules), to which it had no connection, and added as a chief the arms of Cambridge University.
+The coat of arms of the new establishment appropriated the arms of the Fitzwilliam family (lozengy argent and gules), to which it had no connection, and added as a chief the arms of Cambridge University.

 Fitzwilliam Hall became the headquarters of the Non-Collegiate Students Board and provided student facilities and limited accommodation.
 It was renamed Fitzwilliam House in 1922.

-Due to its emphasis on academic ability rather than wealth, Fitzwilliam quickly attracted a strong academic contingent that included future Nobel Prize winners, Heads of State and important judicial figures.
+Because of its emphasis on academic ability rather than wealth, Fitzwilliam quickly attracted a strong academic contingent that included future Nobel Prize winners, Heads of State and important judicial figures.
 It developed a tradition in Medicine and established a reputation as one of the most internationally diverse institutions within the university.

 In the second half of the 20th century, the availability of grants made Cambridge more accessible and the need for a non-collegiate body of undergraduates began to decline.
-The suggestion that Fitzwilliam close prompted an outcry from former students and it was therefore decided that it should aim for collegiate status.
+The possibility that Fitzwilliam could close prompted an outcry from former students and it was therefore decided that it should aim for collegiate status.
 Funds were accumulated and a new site was acquired at Castle Hill, about one mile north of the city centre.
 The first new buildings were opened in 1963.

 In 1966, Fitzwilliam House was granted a royal charter by the Queen-in-Council and became Fitzwilliam College.